maxgoedjen/secretive/FAQ.md

 GitHub Desktop: Should just work, no configuration needed

+### Secretive isn't working for me

+Please run `ssh -Tv git@github.com` in your terminal and paste the output in a [new GitHub issue](https://github.com/maxgoedjen/secretive/issues/new) with a description of your issue.

 ### Why should I trust you?

 You shouldn't, for a piece of software like this.
 Secretive, by design, has an auditable build process.
 Each build has a fully auditable build log, showing the source it was built from and a SHA of the build product.
 You can check the SHA of the zip you download against the SHA output in the build log (which is linked in the About window).